Rudip5131/frogfrog/README.md

   <section id="lore">
     <h3>LORE</h3>
     <p style="max-width:800px; margin:20px auto; font-size:1.2rem;">
-      Long ago, deep in the mystical swamps, the Kerofrog was born — a playful spirit of frogs united by memes, laughter, and community power.
-      From simple ripples in the pond to waves across the blockchain, Kerofrog represents fun, freedom, and a leap into the future of memecoins.
+      From birth, the frog was teased for being different from his siblings.
+He was small, clumsy, and had trouble speaking.
+Even simple things presented challenges to him, but even when they knocked him down, he always bounced back.

+Although he didn't realize it yet, the frog's incredible tenacity and unique perspective on the world became his greatest strength, a superpower that didn't diminish his lifestyle but rather enriched it.

+The frog was destined for great things.
+He was a special frog.
+All because he was a frog boy who never gave up.
     </p>

     <h3>MISSION</h3>
     <p style="max-width:800px; margin:20px auto; font-size:1.2rem;">
-      Our mission is simple: spread joy, build a strong community, and show that even the smallest frog can make the biggest splash in DeFi.
+      Our mission is simple: spread joy, build a strong community, and show that even the small
     </p>

     <!-- Frog Animation -->